RexShackGaming/rex-speakeasy/README.md

 # Making the moonshine:
 - players running the speakeasy must have the job role assigned
 - speakeasy members can brew moonshine (add ingredience)
-- the ingredience will automaticlly create mash (based on cronjob/config)
+- the ingredience will automatically create mash (based on cronjob/config)
-- the mash will autmaticly create moonshine (based on cronjob/config)
+- the mash will automatically create moonshine (based on cronjob/config)
 - the moonshine is removed from brewing and added to speakeasy members inventory
 - speakeasy members can then either store the moonshine for future use or submit for player distribution